-The MBA program curriculum is designed to serve early- to mid-career students.
-The Executive MBA is for experienced professionals in the later stages of their careers, often having extensive management/executive experience.
+The MBA and MBA in Leadership & Management program curricula are designed to serve early- to mid-career students.
+The Executive MBA and EMBA in Strategic Leadership are for experienced professionals in the later stages of their careers, often having extensive management/executive experience.
 The institution also accepts students from non-traditional business backgrounds such as entrepreneurs, doctors, academics, and lawyers.